What are Ways to Manage Symptoms and Treat Psoriatic Arthritis?

 Treatment for psoriatic arthritis (PsA) varies depending on the severity of the disease and specific symptoms that are the most problematic at the time.
-Many people with PsA have to try more than one treatment option to find the best one or combination of medications to manage their symptoms.
-The goals of treatment for psoriatic arthritis are:
+Many people with PsA have to try more than one treatment option to find the best one or a combination of approaches to manage their symptoms.
+The goals of treatment for psoriatic arthritis are to:1,2

-While there is no cure for psoriatic arthritis, there are many treatment options that can help, and in some cases, lead to long-term remission of symptoms.
-Remission implies the reversibility of functional impairment, minimal or no further progression to joint destruction, and, at least in theory, potential to heal a damaged joint.3
+While there is no cure for PsA, there are many treatment options that can help.
+In some cases, treatments may lead to long-term remission of symptoms.
+Remission may mean reversing the functional impairment, minimal or no worsening of joint destruction, and the possible healing of a damaged joint.3

-There are several treatment options for psoriatic arthritis, including:
+There are several treatment options for PsA, including:

 - Corticosteroid injections

-- Disease-Modifying Anti-Rheumatic Drugs (DMARDs), which may relieve more severe symptoms and attempt to slow or stop joint and tissue damage and progression of psoriatic arthritis
+- Traditional (non-biologic) disease-modifying anti-rheumatic drugs (DMARDs), which may reduce inflammation and slow or stop joint and tissue damage

-In addition, common non-pharmacological treatment options used in psoriatic arthritis include physical or occupational therapy and phototherapy (light therapy) for psoriasis lesions.
-Physical and occupational therapy are often critical interventions to protect the involved joints and maintain function.5,6
+In addition, common non-drug treatment options used in PsA include physical or occupational therapy and phototherapy (light therapy) for psoriasis lesions.
+Physical and occupational therapy are often important interventions to protect the involved joints and maintain function.

-In severe cases of psoriatic arthritis, surgical care may be indicated.
-Arthroscopic surgery of the synovial capsule has shown to be effective, and joint replacement or reconstructive surgery is occasionally necessary.7
+In severe cases of PsA, surgical care may be needed.
+Arthroscopic surgery of the synovial capsule has shown to be effective for some people.
+Joint replacement or reconstructive surgery is also sometimes needed.5

-There are several complementary and alternative medical (CAM) treatments that some people with PsA find helpful, including massage, acupuncture, herbal remedies, and dietary changes.2 Before starting treatment with any type of CAM therapy, it is important to talk with your healthcare provider.
-While most CAM therapies are safe, some of them can interact with PsA treatments and require adjusting the dose of medications or consideration of a different medication.
+There are several complementary and alternative medical (CAM) treatments that some people with PsA find helpful.
+This includes massage, acupuncture, and herbal remedies.
+Before starting treatment with any type of CAM therapy, it is important to talk to your doctor.
+While most CAM therapies are safe, some of them can interact with PsA treatments.2